Pucón: Lahar risk zones

 Volcanic mudflows known as lahars are common in the history of Pucón and the vicinity of Villarrica volcano.
 In 1964, a lahar destroyed much of the woodlogging town of Coñaripe.
 A 2014 study determined that the international road just east of the Pucón Airport lies in a zone of high danger, as does the road connecting to the west with the town of Villarrica.
 The airport is in a low danger zone, while most of the urbanized area of the city was outside the possible paths for lahars.

 Administration

 As a commune, Pucón is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 Within the electoral divisions of Chile, Pucón is represented in the Chamber of Deputies by René Manuel García (National Renewal) and Fernando Meza (Social Democrat Radical Party) as part of the 52nd electoral district (together with Cunco, Curarrehue, Villarrica, Loncoche, Gorbea and Toltén).
 The commune is represented in the Senate by José Garcia Ruminot (National Renewal) and Eugenio Tuma Zedan (PPD) as part of the 15th senatorial constituency (Araucanía-South).

 Education

 Previously the area had a German school, Deutsche Schule Pucón.

 Transportation

-The city is served by Pucón Airport, which can handle aircraft up to the size of a Boeing 737 jet.
+The main road to access Pucón is Chile Route 199, which begins in Freire at the intersection of the highway Ruta de la Araucanía, a section of Chile Route 5.
+With respect to intercity public transit, there are bus terminals with daily service to Temuco, Villarica, Cunco, Concepción, and Santiago, with additional stops along the way.
+The city is also served by Pucón Airport, which can handle aircraft up to the size of a Boeing 737 jet.